AngryAshley/EMBER-Win/README.md

 They will also all have memories, with associated feelings stored along with them.
 To make everything complete, an RNG provides a certain level of variability which is only common in humans;
 memories corrupt, moods swing, messages are misinterpreted, everything.
-It's all an interesting experiment to men and I am extremely curious how it will turn out, how we will see all the systems manifest in the conversations with Avery and their friends.
+It's all an interesting experiment to me and I am extremely curious how it will turn out, how we will see all the systems manifest in the conversations with Avery and their friends.

 I'm currently writing up a research report, which will be linked to here when it is in a readable state.